-Nearly all visitors to Japan have heard of Tokyo’s famed Tsukiji Market, but the oft-visited spot has become increasingly stricter over the years regarding who may have access to the bustling area.
-However, just a short distance away, the Ota Market (Ota Ichiba in Japanese) boasts a site that’s even larger than Tsukiji and happily welcomes visitors to its fish, food and flower auctions.
+Almost all visitors have heard of Tokyo’s famous now-closed Tsukiji Market, but the oft-visited spot has become increasingly stricter over the years regarding who may have access to the bustling area.
+Even the new fish market site at Toyosu limits visitors’ access to the market floor.
+However, just a short distance away, the Ota Market (Ota Shijo) boasts a site that’s even larger than Tsukiji and happily welcomes visitors to its fish, food and flower auctions.

 - 3 Chome-2-1 Tokai, Ota, Tokyo 143-0001

 - Open 5:00am–3:00pm except Sundays and holidays